 Each applicant must demonstrate how project-generated exports will sustain or create U.S. jobs.
 An applicant that fails to do so cannot earn more than ten (10) points under this criterion.
-For example, a project to generate exports of U.S.-manufactured widgets strengthens U.S. industry competitiveness better than a project to facilitate the sale of widget manufacturing technology abroad because the sale of widget manufacturing technology abroad is likely to decrease U.S. employment in the widget industry.
-Such a technologytransfer approach would likely result in a short-term windfall to a U.S. exporter selling the technology, but would ultimately fail to translate into U.S. job growth; rather it may cause the loss of U.S. widget jobs to newly-enabled foreign competitors.
-This is just one example.
-Each applicant must consider the ramifications of its project on exports and U.S. jobs and MDCP objectives when it applies for an MDCP award.
+For example, a project to generate exports of U.S.-manufactured widgets strengthens U.S. industry competitiveness better than a project to facilitate the sale of widget-manufacturing technology abroad because the sale of widget-manufacturing technology abroad because the sale of widget industry.
+Such a technology-transfer approach would likely result in a short-term windfall to a U.S. exporter selling the technology, but would ultimately fail to translate into U.S. job growth; rather it may cause the loss of U.S. widget jobs to newly-enabled foreign competitors.
+Each applicant must consider the ramifications of its project on exports and U.S. jobs and MDCP objectives when it applies for an MDCP award, however, an applicant is not required to calculate or track the number of U.S. jobs its project will create or sustain.